-Each Class of Shares represents an interest in the same assets of the Fund, has the same rights and is identical in all material respects except that (i) each Class of Shares may be subject to different (or no) sales loads, (ii) each Class of Shares may bear different (or no) distribution and shareholder servicing fees; (iii) each Class of Shares may have different shareholder features, such as minimum investment amounts; (iv) certain other class-specific expenses will be borne solely by the Class to which such expenses are attributable, including transfer agent fees attributable to a specific Class of Shares, printing and postage expenses related to preparing and distributing materials to current shareholders of a specific Class, registration fees paid by a specific Class of Shares, the expenses of administrative personnel and services required to support the shareholders of a specific Class, litigation or other legal expenses relating to a Class of Shares, trustees' fees or expenses paid as a result of issues relating to a specific Class of Shares and accounting fees and expenses relating to a specific Class of Shares; and (v) each Class has exclusive voting rights with respect to matters relating to its own distribution arrangements.
+Each Class of Shares represents an interest in the same assets of the Fund, has the same rights and is identical in all material respects except that (i) each Class of Shares may be subject to different (or no) sales loads, (ii) each Class of Shares may bear different (or no) distribution and shareholder servicing fees; (iii) each Class of Shares may have different shareholder features, such as minimum investment amounts; (iv) certain other class-specific expenses will be borne solely by the Class to which such expenses are attributable, including transfer agent fees attributable to a specific Class of Shares, printing and postage expenses related to preparing and distributing materials to current Shareholders of a specific Class, registration fees paid by a specific Class of Shares, the expenses of administrative personnel and services required to support the Shareholders of a specific Class, litigation or other legal expenses relating to a Class of Shares, trustees' fees or expenses paid as a result of issues relating to a specific Class of Shares and accounting fees and expenses relating to a specific Class of Shares.
 The Board may classify and reclassify the Shares of the Fund into additional Classes of Shares at a future date.